Jennifer Culbertson: Cognitive biases and Language Universals

 Culbertson has collaborated with David Adger, Simon Kirby and various others to investigate whether we have cognitive biases towards certain linguistic structures when learning and using language, and how the existence of these biases can explain cross-linguistic statistical tendencies.
 One such statistical tendency is the order of elements in the noun phrase.
 Cross-linguistically, the most common order of these elements is one that is homomorphic - containing the adjective closest to the noun, followed by the number and then the determiner.
 Possible explanations behind this tendency have been debated, ranging from historical accidents (Dunn et al., 2011) to language change processes unrelated to cognition (Bybee, 2008).
-Martin et al. (2024) investigated whether this ordering is most common cross-linguistically as it is easiest to learn.
-This was done by testing whether speakers of both English and Kîîtharaka - a language which uses a different ordering in the noun phrase - were more likely to use a homomorphic ordering than other orderings when learning an artificial language.
+Martin et al. (2024) investigated whether this ordering is most common cross-linguistically, as it is easiest to learn.
+This was done by testing whether speakers of both English, which primarily employs suffixes, and Kîîtharaka, a language which overwhelmingly prefers prefixes, were more likely to use a homomorphic ordering than other orderings when learning an artificial language.
 They found that speakers of both languages overwhelmingly used a homomorphic ordering than others, even if this went against the one used by their native language.
-This finding suggests that there are universal cognitive biases for certain linguistic structures, and that these biases can explain patterns found in linguistic typology.
+This finding suggests that there are universal cognitive biases for certain linguistic structures (i.e. suffixes v. prefixes), and that these biases can explain patterns found in linguistic typology.